 Solid waste is moved into a chamber separate from the liquid chamber.
 This chamber also holds aerobic organisms similar to those in the liquid waste chamber.

 However, a small amount of carbon material must also be placed in this chamber.
 The absorbent material helps the solid waste break down more quickly and effectively into dry compost material.
 Examples of these materials include wood chips, peat moss, ash straw, or sawdust.

 The most important conditions to monitor in composting toilets are oxygen levels, aeration, temperature, carbon materials, and aerobic organisms.
 All of these components must be working actively in order to ensure that waste is broken down.

-What are components of a composting toilet?
+What are the Disadvantages of a Composting Toilet?

 Composting toilets have several different components: the toilet unit and the collection unit which is made up of two different chambers (composting chamber and aeration unit).

-Toilet: This is the unit that is familiar to everyone because it resembles the toilet seat that you would find regularly.
+This is the unit that is familiar to everyone because it resembles the toilet seat that you would find regularly.
 The main purpose this serves is as a comfortable seat for you to position yourself and excrete waste from your body.

 Composting Chamber: This chamber stores the waste so that it can decompose properly.
 It is usually designed so that liquid and solid waste are easily separated.

 Aeration Unit: This unit maximizes efficient decomposition of solid and liquid waste.
 It is designed to maintain oxygen, aeration, and temperature levels.